A Filmmaker's 'Quest' For A Quiet Family Portrait Is Pierced By Unforeseen Trauma

 GROSS: Did that happen with your daughter's shooting, do you think?

-So it really - you know, it took a toll on everybody, you know.
-And for my wife and I just to, you know, go through this is, like, my - you know, besides my daughter, you know, our nightmares are every day.
-You know, we walk around these people and then you start hearing people - when PJ was going to court over it because they locked somebody up for the car theft and they trying to say, did she know this person, or could this person have been the one that shot her?
-Because these guys were two blocks down and maybe she could have seen somebody, you know.
-And we even started getting little threats coming to the house where people would say, like, you guys better not go to court or, you know, if anybody goes to court, you know, something's going to happen to you guys.

 And I made a clear post on Facebook.
 I'm not on the social media, Facebook, Instagram, all of them.
 We are not running from anybody.
 We're not hiding anything from anybody.
 If we knew who did it, you'd be locked up - point blank.
 You know, we have no problem turning you in.
 You know, so after that post that I made, it pretty much died down.
 You know, we didn't hear anything of it.
-Nobody talked about, everything, ever again, you know.
+Nobody talked about it ever again, you know?

 RAINEY: Yeah.
 We kind of did start becoming overprotective, but she kind of put a stop to that herself.
-You know, PJ - like, she's a go-getter.
-She's not going let anything hold her back.
+You know, P.J. - like, she's a go-getter.
+She's not going to let anything hold her back.
 So when we became, you know, overprotective about things and trying to help her do things, she kind of pushed us away.
 I'm OK, Dad.
 I'm OK, Mom.
 I can go to school by myself.
-I can do this by myself, you know.
-But she's so independent, she doesn't care, you know.
-Like, I say, she's a go-getter and, you know, she's going to be fine.
+I can do this by myself.
+You know, but she's so independent, she doesn't care.
+You know, like I say, she's a go-getter.
+And, you know, she's going to be fine.
 And I think we - you know, it was tragic.

 GROSS: You could have lost her.
 Like you say in the film, if she had been, like, an inch away from where she was.